Pharmaceutical Serialization

 Counterfeit and substandard medicines can cause serious harm, from treatment failure to life-threatening reactions.
 When multiple packs share the same lot or batch identifier, it can be difficult to separate genuine stock from high-quality fakes, especially once products move across borders and through complex distribution networks.

-Pharmaceutical Serialization addresses this by giving each pack a one‑time code that should never be repeated.
-If a code appears in the wrong market, is scanned more often than expected, or does not exist in the manufacturer’s records, the pack can be flagged as suspicious and removed from circulation, protecting patients and strengthening overall brand protection.
+Pharmaceutical Serialization addresses this by giving each pack a one-time code that should never be repeated.
+If a code appears in the wrong market, is scanned more often than expected, or does not exist in the manufacturer's records, the pack can be flagged as suspicious.

 • Unit-level security: Every carton or bottle is uniquely identifiable, making it much harder for counterfeiters to hide within legitimate batches.